meehljd/pre-phd-genomics/docs/planning/weekly/week1_study_plan_oct27-nov2.md

 3. **Notebook hygiene**: As you build, add markdown cells explaining logic.
 By end of week, each notebook should be readable by someone else (or you in 3 months).

-4. **Ask for help early**: If ESM2 attention extraction doesn't work by Wednesday afternoon, ask (PyTorch forum, GitHub issues, etc.).
+4. **Ask for help early**: If ESM2 attention extraction doesn't work by Wednesday afternoon, ask (PyTorch forum, GitHub issues, HuggingFace forums).
 Don't waste 3 days debugging.

 5. **Backup**: Push to GitHub at end of each day.
 Cloud backup is your friend.